 Valencia is a city of contrasts that has something for everyone.
 If you and your guests enjoy immersing yourselves in culture, you’ll find the old town packed with Framework-inspired architecture.
 Strolling along the quaint alleyways lined with shops, you can take in centuries of history.
 The city is also home to a range of architectural styles, including Spanish Modernista, Art Deco, and Art Noveau.

 If you prefer relaxing on uncrowded beaches, Valencia has some of the most beautiful beaches, including Malvarosa, Arenas, and Patacona (my personal favorite).

 Valencia is also a great base for day trips to nearby towns like Cullera, Xátiva, and Gandía, which have a variety of attractions including Roman ruins, museums, castles, and beaches.

 In addition, Valencia has some excellent Michelin-star restaurants and plenty of local tapas bars to keep everyone happy, not to mention the delicious Spanish wine that is available to sample.

 5 Dream Destination Wedding Venues In Valencia

-Some of our favorite places for a destination wedding in Valencia are these venues.
+Some of our favourite places for a destination wedding in Valencia are these venues.